I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

 Hello everyone.
 Will here and today, I’m bringing you a review of the Armor OC 8GB graphics card from MSI.
-This card is a bit older now, launching a year ago in April.
+This card is a bit older now, having been launched in April of 2017.
 This card, along with many AMD cards, have become scarce over the past year due to cryptocurrency mining and a lack of production from AMD for whatever reason.
 This card, along with the RX 580, were the flagships of AMD’s line of graphics cards until just recently when AMD released the RX Vega series of cards.
 The RX 570 and RX 580 were unable to compete with nVidia’s top offerings of the GTX 1070 and GTX 1080, but they could possibly match up well with the GTX 1060 cards.
 How well did they match up?
 Well, let us take a look and see.

 MSI Armor OC RX 570 8GB on Amazon